 Nearby, in the galleries of European and American art, you can lose yourself in the brushstrokes of Thomas Gainsborough's the Blue Boy and Thomas Lawrence's Pinkie, or take in American classics by the likes of Mary Cassatt, Edward Hopper, Andy Warhol and Frank Stella.
-There's also decorative arts from intricately patterned furniture to porcelain and gleaming silver service.
+There are also decorative arts from intricately patterned furniture to porcelain and gleaming silver service.

 Then there are the gardens – about a dozen – meticulously curated like museums.
 Among our favorites is the Chinese Garden, where the Jade Ribbon Bridge straddles a pond surrounded by rockeries and a cafe.
 In the Japanese Gardens, hills, valleys and waterways are lined with precision-pruned pine trees around a 1904 Japanese house, and paths lead to a Zen garden and courtyards of bonsai.
 The landscapes of the Desert Garden are surprisingly full of life, and in the Rose Garden guests can enjoy high tea in the tea room (reservations strongly suggested any day and well in advance on weekends).